tornede/py_experimenter/paper/paper.md

 `PyExperimenter` is a Python package supporting easy execution of multiple experiments differing only in their parametrizations. `PyExperimenter` was designed to be used by machine learning researchers and according students, but is not limited to those.
 The general structure of the project allows using `PyExperimenter` also for other types of experiments, as long as the execution requires the same code parameterized in a different way.

-Compared to other solutions such as [@mlflow; @weightsAndBiases], `PyExperimenter` is very lightweight and has only a handful of dependencies.
+Compared to other solutions [@mlflow; @wandb], `PyExperimenter` is very lightweight and has only a handful of dependencies.
 Furthermore it is designed to support simple but effective configurations.

 # Example Usage